AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36853-no-images-load-from-large-media-galleries.md

 ---
-title: "MDVA-36853: No images load from large media galleries"
+description: The MDVA-36853 patch fixes the issue when no images load since the page builder media gallery widget doesn't load when you have a large media directory.
 labels: 2.4.2,QPT 1.0.22,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,directory,media gallery,page builder,widget,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce,Magento Commerce,Magento Open Source
+title: 'MDVA-36853: No images load from large media galleries'
 ---

+# MDVA-36853: No images load from large media galleries

 The MDVA-36853 patch fixes the issue when no images load since the page builder media gallery widget doesn't load when you have a large media directory.